IdeasLabUT/Multivariate-Community-Hawkes/readme.md

 ### Toy Example

 Toy network of 8 nodes to illustrate the different excitations in MULCH.
-Nodes 1~5 are in block * a*, while nodes 6~8 are in block b.
+Nodes 1:5 are in block *a*, while nodes 6:8 are in block *b*.
 The event between *(1, 8)* (dashed line) excites the processes of the other node pairs shown in solid lines by the specified excitation value *ab* or *ba*.
 ![Toy Network](storage/images/toy_network.png)